 Gretchen Studlien-Webb, Director, Choreographer, is the coordinator for the dance minor program in the Department of Theatre and Dance at West Chester University.
 She holds an M.F.A. from Temple University and a B.F.A. from The Ohio State University's Department of Dance.
-As the advisor for the University Dance Company, she has directed more than 33 full-length concerts and choreographed over 50 dances.
+As the advisor for the University Dance Company, she has directed over 35 full-length concerts and choreographed over 50 dances.
 Studlien-Webb has taught and presented work internationally at the Ladek Zdroj International Dance Festival in Poland (2008 and 2013) and Claremont Project in London, England (2014).
 Her scholarly research for the past fifteen years often focuses on environmental sustainability which translates into her choreographic compositions; E.A.R.T.H.
-(Evolution Arises Revealing True Humanity) (2007), Shared Ignorance (2011), Re[F]use (2013), Continuous Cycle (2015), and Environmental Intervention (2016), and Carnival of Ruin (2021).
-Her work in this concert is the next in this series.
+(Evolution Arises Revealing True Humanity) (2007), Shared Ignorance (2011), Re[F]use (2013), Continuous Cycle (2015), and Environmental Intervention (2016), Carnival of Ruin (2021), a multi-disciplinary, collaborative, full-length installation performance with set and costumes created entirely out of post-consumer waste, and (re)Surge (2022) .
 Privately Studlien-Webb also enjoys teaching and practicing yoga.

 STUDENT CHOREOGRAPHERS AND OFFICERS AND STAGE MANAGER